ArkamFahry/KnowledgeBase/pages/Perfect Database.md

 	- ## Features of a perfect database id:: 65e48511-2c0f-42e8-8eb3-fc305192f2ee
 		- Database should have storage and compute separated.
+		- Database should be multi-writer every node should except writes.
 		- Database should support [[OLTP]] and [[OLAP]] workloads meaning it should be a [[HTAP]] database.
 		- Database should be document based with inter document relationship support meaning the database should be a document relational database.
 		- Database should support schema less, partial schemas and full schema support.